axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.conf.5.md

 ## Basic concepts of {{% param "product.ose" %}}

 The {{% param "product.ose" %}} application reads incoming messages and forwards them to the selected destinations.
-The syslog-ng application can receive messages from files, remote hosts, and other sources.
+The {{% param "product.ose" %}} application can receive messages from files, remote hosts, and other sources.

 <span id="idm45287286176944"></span>